Jerry Pettis: Death and legacy

-Pettis was killed on February 14, 1975, when the Beechcraft Model V35B Bonanza he was piloting crashed near Cherry Valley, California, after he encountered adverse weather conditions.
+Pettis was killed on February 14, 1975, when the Beechcraft Model V35B Bonanza he was piloting crashed in the San Gorgonio Pass in Riverside County, California, near Cherry Valley, after he encountered adverse weather conditions.
 He is buried at Montecito Memorial Park in Colton, California.

 Pettis's wife, Shirley Neil Pettis, replaced him in the House when she won a special election on April 29, 1975.

 The Jerry Pettis Memorial Veterans Administration Hospital in Loma Linda, California, was so named in his honor.
 His congressional papers are located in the Archives & Special Collections at Loma Linda University.

 During the 1970s, the Jerry L. Pettis Memorial Scholarship was established and is awarded by the American Medical Association Foundation to "students pursuing careers in science communications".